Why Working Mom X?

 Then it’s the arrival of your little bundle of joy.
 And changings.
 And feedings.
 And late night feedings.
 And very little sleep.

 After a short while, you’re back at the office.
 Now it’s time for the overwhelming guilt you feel each time you drop off your precious little infant at the daycare center.
-The place came highly recommended, and you had to be on a waiting list to get your child in, so you know it’s good, but you still never shake the guilt.
+You know it’s a good one, and your child is safe, but you still never shake the guilt.